The following Life Sciences practice note provides comprehensive and up to date legal information covering:

 control charts allow you to determine the stability of a project over a period of time

 they do this by identifying upper and lower control limits—eg in the case study we identified that two months was the average length of time to complete a due diligence process.
-We are happy with a variation of three weeks either side of that so our control chart needs to track how long it takes to complete a due diligence process and highlight those instances when it happens more quickly or slowly than anticipated (see Practice Note: What
+We are happy with a variation of three weeks either side of that so our control chart needs to track how long it takes to complete a due diligence process and highlight those instances when it happens more quickly or slowly than anticipated (see Practice Note: What is Continuous Improvement?)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.